kevinbai0/slash-backend-take-home/README.md

 # Slash backend take home

 This is the backend take home challenge for Slash.
-Clone this repository and share it privately with @kevinbai0 when you're done.
+Clone this repository and push it to a private repo you own.
+Once you're done, shoot us an email to [engineering@joinslash.com](mailto:engineering@joinslash.com) and share your private Github repository with [@kevinbai0](https://github.com/kevinbai0).

 ### Overview